Top 10 TV Shows of 1975: Nielsen Ratings & the Sitcom Boom

 That flexibility is what made it such a defining 70s hit.
 The show trusted viewers to keep up with tonal shifts rather than flattening everything into one register.
 That was a big evolution from earlier prime time, and by 1975 it had clearly become a strength rather than a risk.

-On a chart dominated by sitcoms, M*A*S*H stands out as one of the decade’s most important proof points: audiences were ready for comedy that could also carry sorrow, exhaustion, and human complexity.
+On a chart dominated by sitcoms, M*A*S*H stands out as one of the decade’s most important proof points: audiences were ready for comedy that could also carry sorrow, exhaustion and human complexity, helping make the workplace sitcom far more flexible than the old office-comedy formula.

 #4 — The Jeffersons